 There is a Disneyan sense of wonder that comes from this song.
-The Gregorian tone of the male background vocals really heightens this song beyond the Basque countryside and into a great level of magnificence.
+The Gregorian tone of the male background vocals really heightens this song beyond the Basque countryside.
 Etchegoyen delivers a soothing argument for Basque self-determination with Baez’s subtle symbolism of a free-flying bird losing its wings.

 4. Her Alone (Amorphis)